somrajroy/CICDbestpractices/README.md

       *  In blue-green deployment, two identical environments are used—one live (green) and one idle (blue).
 After testing on the blue environment, traffic is switched from green to blue. <br/>
       *  In canary deployment, new features are released to a small subset of users before full rollout, allowing for real-world testing while limiting impact.<br/>
       * Feature Flags: Use feature flags to control the availability of features without deploying new code, allowing for A/B testing and gradual rollouts. <br/>
+### Security and Compliance
+#### 1. Use Security Best Practices (DevSecOps)
+  * `Objective`: Ensure that security is embedded throughout the CI/CD pipeline.<br/>
+  * `Best Practice`: Shift security left by integrating security checks early in the CI/CD pipeline (DevSecOps).<br/>
+  * `Implementation` :
+      *  `Security Best Practices`: Implement security measures like encryption, access controls, and vulnerability scanning to protect the pipeline and applications.<br/>
+      * `Compliance Adherence`: Ensure your CI/CD pipeline complies with relevant industry standards and regulations (e.g., GDPR, HIPAA). <br/>
+      *  Run automated security tests (e.g., static code analysis, dependency scanning) as part of the CI process. <br/>
+      *  Use security tools like TFSec to scan for vulnerabilities or third party dependencies.<br/>
+      *  Enforce secure credential management and use environment-specific secrets stored securely (e.g., HashiCorp Vault, AWS Secrets Manager).<br/>
+### Monitoring and Feedback
+#### 1. Monitor and Optimize Pipeline Performance
+  * `Objective`: Continuously improve the pipeline by tracking and addressing bottlenecks.<br/>
+  * `Best Practice`: Monitor the performance of the pipeline, tracking metrics such as build time, test coverage, and deployment success rate.<br/>
+  * `Implementation` :
+      *  Use tools like Prometheus and Grafana to collect and visualize metrics.<br/>
+      *  Set up monitoring tools like New Relic or Datadog to track the health of your deployments.<br/>
+      *  Regularly review and optimize pipeline performance to reduce build times and improve efficiency. <br/>
+      * `Continuous Monitoring`: Monitor application performance, health, and user behavior to identify and address issues promptly.<br/>
+      *  `Alerting`: Set up alerts for critical events to ensure timely notification and response.<br/>
+      *  `Feedback Loops`: Gather feedback from developers, testers, and stakeholders to continuously improve the CI/CD pipeline.<br/>
 # Version Control Best Practices
  * Importance of version control in CI/CD
  * Git branch strategy (e.g., Gitflow,  Trunk-based development)